carlynicholson/portfolio/project-worksheet.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

-#### MVP (examples)
+#### MVP

-- Pull data using google json api
+- Pull projects using Google JSON API
-- Render data on page
-- Allow user to choose favorites
-- Save their choices in firebase
+- Mobile-responsive

 #### PostMVP

-- Anything else that is not MVP
+- Mask email address in links to avoid phishing//bots
+- About page
+- Skills section on About page

 ## Functional Components